-- A) Residents are expected to attend weekly Wednesday morning morning morbidity and mortality conference.
+- A) Residents are expected to attend weekly Wednesday morning morbidity and mortality conference.
 Complications from the surgical oncology service are to be presented by the resident who was involved in the case in front of a group of their peers as well as the surgical faculty at large.
-This conference will give residents an opportunity to think critically about specific steps in the preoperative workup, operative conduct and/or post-operative care of patients who have experienced a complication and identify opportunities for alternative decisions in similar, future cases that may lead to improved outcomes.
-Evidenced based practice patterns should be emphasized when applicable (PGY 1-5) - B) Residents are expected to attend weekly multidisciplinary GI oncology (Thursdays at noon) tumor board.
-These tumor boards serve as a fertile environment for residents to i) gain an appreciation of the multidisciplinary approach that is unique to the care of cancer patients and ii) gain an understanding of staging (both clinical and pathologic), prognosis and practice guidelines as they relate to neoadjuvant, surgical and adjuvant treatment strategies for cancer patients (PGY 1-5) - C) Residents are expected to attend weekly Surg Onc/Gen Surg conference and once monthly combined GI/Surgery conference (Thursdays at 4pm).
-The purpose of this conference is to review/discuss surgical oncology and general surgery cases as well as cases in which gastroenterology and surgery overlap.
-Surgical oncology topics and cases will be included as relevant for presentation/discussion (PGY 1-5)
+This conference will give residents an opportunity to think critically about specific steps in the preoperative workup, operative conduct and/or post- operative care of patients who have experienced a complication and identify opportunities for alternative decisions in similar, future cases that may lead to improved outcomes.
+Evidenced based practice patterns should be emphasized when applicable (PGY 1, 4, 5) - B) Residents are expected to attend weekly multidisciplinary GI oncology (Thursdays at noon) tumor board.
+These tumor boards serve as a fertile environment for residents to i) gain an appreciation of the multidisciplinary approach that is unique to the care of cancer patients and ii) gain an understanding of staging (both clinical and pathologic), prognosis and practice guidelines as they relate to neoadjuvant, surgical and adjuvant treatment strategies for cancer patients (PGY 1, 4, 5) - 2.
+Journal Club: Residents are expected to lead discussion at monthly surgical oncology journal club (Thursdays at 5pm).
+A yearly curriculum of high yield topics will be formulated by the surgical oncology faculty.
+Articles will be assigned to the resident team at least one week in advance and each resident will have article on which to lead discussion.
+Faculty will be present to facilitate discussion (PGY1, 4, 5) - 3.
+Assigned Readings: Residents will cover various surgical oncology topics, among others, as part of their assigned weekly reading curriculum through the program at large.
+The SCORE curriculum is the chosen curriculum for the general surgery residency.
+Surgical oncology faculty all participate in leading didactic discussion(s) at Wednesday morning education conference at different points in the year when oncology topics are the assigned topic for the week.
+Additionally, residents are encouraged to educate themselves upon the scientific information relating to surgical oncology.
+The recommended text is Cameron's Current Surgical Therapy.